SMZ70/SheetFusion/README.md

 ## License

 `SheetFusion` is open-source software licensed under the MIT License.
 For more details, see the [LICENSE](LICENSE) file in this repository.

+## Contact

+Thank you for your interest in SheetFusion!
+For bug reports, feature requests, or general inquiries related to the project, please use [GitHub Issues](https://github.com/SMZ70/SheetFusion/issues).
+This is the fastest way to get your questions answered.
+It also allows other users to benefit from the discussion.